DOVER - When the students of Dover School are taking the New England Common Assessment Program tests, there is a calmness in the air.

 A press release from Laura Sibilia, of the Dover School Board, stated that, "NECAP data for our school in 2006 shows we had 71 percent meet the standard in math and 82 percent in reading -- we have shown a steady and consistent rise since then."

-When it comes to preparing for these tests, Anton said his teachers
+When it comes to preparing for these tests, Anton said his teachers do not focus on the NECAP tests.
+They are designing classes that fit the Vermont curriculum and tailor to the students as individuals.

 "I think that our teachers focus on instruction," said Anton.
 "They are outstanding instructional designers.
 We do not adopt a particular text book or instructional method.
 I think when you empower teachers in that fashion, they will go above and beyond to make sure that their instruction is effective."